satiracode/owasp-junior-appsec/secure_design_en.md

    This is in the area of **OPSEC** competence.
 But as a rule of thumb, the principles we know such as the **Minimum Privilege Principle** and encryption of transmitted data are applied.

 #### Contain and exclude behaviours
 This principle helps to control and restrict the behaviour of systems and their components to prevent undesirable actions and minimise the harm caused by them.
-Roughly speaking, our goal is to control the actions of attackers, even if they were able to penetrate the system.
+Our goal is to control the actions of attackers, even if they were able to penetrate the system.
 We must limit **what** they can do and **where** they can get to:

 1. **Exclude unacceptable behaviour**:\
    We can define the kinds of behaviours that **should not** happen.
-Let's take a trivial example from the CRM of a typical shop.
-If the shop's opening hours are from 08:00-18:00, then logically, we should prohibit any logins to the panel outside of this period.
+Let's take a trivial example from the CRM of a typical company who has standard working hours.
+If the company's opening hours are from 08:00-18:00, then logically, we could prohibit any logins to the system outside of this period.

 2. **Content of suspicious behaviour**:\
    The principle is insanely simple.
 If any suspicious behaviour is detected, we should create an isolated environment where we can analyse it.
 For example, if a suspicious file is downloaded, we can run it in a separate sandbox to analyse it.